United Arab Emirates: Culture

 Women in an Emirati folk dance.

 Emirati culture is based on Arabian culture and has been influenced by the cultures of Persia, India, and East Africa.
-Arabian and Arabian inspired architecture is part of the expression of the local Emirati identity.
+Arabian and Persian inspired architecture is part of the expression of the local Emirati identity.
 Arabian influence on Emirati culture is noticeably visible in traditional Emirati architecture and folk arts.
 For example, the distinctive wind tower that tops traditional Emirati buildings, the barjeel, has become an identifying mark of Emirati architecture and is attributed to Arabian influence.
 This influence is derived both from traders who fled the tax regime in Persia in the early 19th century and from Emirati ownership of ports on the Arabian coast, for instance the Al Qassimi port of Lingeh.

 Major holidays in the United Arab Emirates include Eid al Fitr, which marks the end of Ramadan, and National Day (2 December), which marks the formation of the United Arab Emirates.

-Literature and other written works by modern Emiratis are not well known globally because the majority of writers in country do not publish in English, women are restricted from participating in traditional literary groups, and freedom of expression is surpessed.
+Literature and other written works by modern Emiratis are not well known globally because the majority of writers in the country do not publish in English, women are restricted from participating in traditional literary groups, and freedom of expression is suppressed.
 The earliest known poet in the UAE is Ibn Majid, born between 1432 and 1437 in Ras Al-Khaimah.
 The most famous Emirati writers were Mubarak Al Oqaili (1880–1954), Salem bin Ali al Owais (1887–1959), and Ahmed bin Sulayem (1905–1976).
 Three other poets from Sharjah, known as the Hirah group, are observed to have been heavily influenced by the Apollo and Romantic poets.
 The Sharjah International Book Fair is the oldest and largest in the country.

 Traditional folk dances, such as Al-Ayyala, are performed by men and women in the UAE during festivals, holidays, and weddings.
 Liwa is a type of music and dance performed locally, mainly in communities that contain descendants of Bantu peoples from the African Great Lakes region.

 The list of museums in the United Arab Emirates includes some of regional repute, most famously Sharjah with its Heritage District containing 17 museums, which in 1998 was the Cultural Capital of the Arab World.
 In Dubai, the area of Al Quoz has attracted a number of art galleries as well as museums such as the Salsali Private Museum.
 Abu Dhabi has established a culture district on Saadiyat Island.
 Six grand projects are planned, including the Guggenheim Abu Dhabi and the Louvre Abu Dhabi.
 Dubai also plans to build a Kunsthal museum and a district for galleries and artists.
 There are very few cinemas of the United Arab Emirates, and any published material is subject to strict censorship guidelines, despite a repeal of the harshest guidelines in 2021.
 To view a movie in the country you must be 21 years old.